For Sale By Owner

 If you study the playbook of the top-performing real estate agents in the country, you’ll find that FSBO lead generation plays a vital role in their business strategies.
 They know that a FSBO listing today may not generate immediate income.
 But in time (usually a short amount of time), FSBO homeowners are often ready to work with a professional who knows how to find buyers at the best possible price.

 If you’ve been wondering how to find FSBO homes or how to find FSBO, you’ve come to the right place.
-Espresso Agent is your source for the best real estate FSBO leads in the industry.
+Espresso Agent’s FSBO listing software delivers the best real estate FSBO leads in the industry.

 But having great FSBO leads at your fingertips each morning does not alone guarantee success.
 You have to put yourself in the mind of someone who wants to sell on their own.

-If you’re new to the world of For Sale by Owner, here are a few statistics worth noting (all data from the National Association of Realtors unless indicated otherwise).
+If you’re new to the world of FSBO lead generation real estate, here are a few statistics worth noting (all data from the National Association of Realtors unless indicated otherwise).

 Only 10% of FSBOs choose to go it alone instead of using a real estate agent.